-Several thousand miners from Bochum, W. Germany, marched in protest against the proposed closure of four mines round this Ruhr town, Dec.
+Background: Several thousand miners from Bochum, W. Germany, marched in protest against the proposed closure of four mines round this Ruhr town, Dec.
 6. Though the town is brilliantly lit with colourful street decorations, Christmas holds no joy for the miners at present, by Dec.
 24 they might be without work, redundant because of one of the many coal crises now sweeping Western Europe.

 The relentless flow of oil into industry and homes, displacing coal, necessitates economics and retrenchment in coal mining.
 A special bill is now before the German Bundestag to impose a short term tax on oil.
 It is designed to slow down the too rapid switch from coal to oil, and to provide time for rationalisation of the coal industry.
 Of the estimated GBP25-million annual revenue from this tax some is expected to be used to compensate and re-train redundant miners.

 Bochum has about 7,000 mine workers.
 Not all of them attended the protest march.
 There has been a split over the Government's proposed 'Social Plan' for compensation.
 Many shopkeepers and others joined the march - they will suffer from the drop in available spending money.

 Marchers toured the town and the four affected mines, and passed the partly built GBP12-million Bochum power station.
 When the mines close, coal for the power station furnaces will be brought by rail from Essen, over 15 miles away.
 The Bochum miners ask; Why?
 Why not supply the power station from their own mines?